- Pick up any fallen fruit or food scraps lying around your property.

 - Use pain-relieving medication and creams.

-- If there is evidence of a more severe reaction or the sting victim is known to be allergic to wasp and bee venom, medical attention should be sought immediately.
+- If there is evidence of a more severe reaction or the sting victim is known to be allergic to wasp and bee venom, seek immediate medical attention.

 Note: European wasp nests in wall cavities can cause hundreds of dollars in damage!
-Before spring arrives, inspect your property, e.g. brick work, eaves, windows and doorways etc for holes, seal the holes with no gaps to minimise the risk of European wasp nests being established in wall cavities.
+Before spring arrives, inspect your property for holes around eaves, windows, and doorways, seal them with no gaps to minimise the risk of European wasp nests being established in your wall cavity.

 A downloadable version of this page can be found below: